Resources for Transgender Students

 (sign with chosen name)

-If you don’t feel comfortable communicating directly with your professors, you can contact Adriana di Bartolo or the Dean of Students office, which can send an email to the professor letting them know about your preferred name and pronoun.
+If you don’t feel comfortable communicating directly with your professors, you can contact Manuel Diaz at the QRC or Dean Bob Cave, Associate Dean for Academic Affairs in the Division of Student Affairs office (email@example.com), who can send an email to the professor letting them know about your chosen name and pronoun.

 Harvey Mudd College has gender-neutral housing available.
 There are single rooms available for first-year students.
-Please contact Michael Edwards (firstname.lastname@example.org), assistant dean for residential life, to find an option that works for you.
+Please contact Karen Sandoval (firstname.lastname@example.org), assistant director for residential life, to find an option that works for you.
 You may want to consider your roommate situation, whether you would prefer a single, and ultimately, what will make you most comfortable.

 Finding a Therapist and Gender-Confirming Benefits